openstack/openstack-ansible/doc/source/install-guide/targethosts-prepare.rst

 #.
 Optionally, create an LVM volume group named ``lxc`` for container file
    systems.
-If the ``lxc`` volume group does not exist, containers are automatically installed into the file system under ``/var/lib/lxc`` by default.
+If the ``lxc`` volume group does not exist, containers are automatically installed on the file system under ``/var/lib/lxc`` by default.

 .. _Logical Volume Manager (LVM): https://en.wikipedia.org/wiki/Logical_Volume_Manager_(Linux)